dssg/marketplace/README.md

 python manage.py collectstatic
 ```

-Finally, restart webapp so it can read the static file changes:
+Finally, restart the webapp so it can read the static file changes:
 ```
 supervisorctl restart webapp
 ```